Linux kernel: vulnerability allows information disclosure - Breaking Latest News

 The BSI has published a current IT security notice for Linux kernels.
 You can find out more about the affected operating systems and products as well as CVE numbers here on news.de.

-The Federal Office for Security in der Informationstechnik (BSI) published an update on June 23, 2023 to a security hole for Linux Kernel that became known on March 24, 2023.
-The Linux operating system and the products Debian Linux, Open Source Linux Kernel, Fedora Linux, Ubuntu Linux and SUSE Linux are affected by the vulnerability.
+The Federal Office for Security in der Informationstechnik (BSI) published an update on June 22nd, 2023 to a vulnerability for Linux Kernel that became known on March 27th, 2023.
+The Linux operating system and the products SUSE Linux and Open Source Linux Kernel are affected by the vulnerability.

-The latest manufacturer recommendations regarding updates, workarounds and security patches for this vulnerability can be found here: Ubuntu Security Notice USN-6186-1 (Status: 06/22/2023).
+The latest manufacturer recommendations regarding updates, workarounds and security patches for this vulnerability can be found here: SUSE Security Update SUSE-SU-2023:2611-1 (Status: 06/22/2023).
 Other useful links are listed later in this article.

 Security Advice for Linux Kernel – Risk: medium